We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Why research studies matter

-Ovarian cancer research and clinical trials are helping change the future for people affected by the disease.
-They are one of the fastest ways to improve treatments, develop kinder therapies and help more people live longer after diagnosis.
+Ovarian cancer research trials are helping change the future for people affected by the disease.
+They are one of the fastest ways to improve treatments, develop kinder therapies and help more people.
 For many people with ovarian cancer, treatment options today only exist because previous patients took part in research.
-Clinical trials help researchers understand which treatments work best, how to reduce side effects and how to improve care at every stage of diagnosis and treatment.